 I noticed the nose and tail chip easily if you hit it on curbs or the pavement.
 The one cool thing is they now offer rubber nose guards to prevent them from chipping.
-So pick up some of those if you’re gonna be riding yours a lot.
+But compared to a traditional wooden longboard, I’d say this is a con.

 Hard To Keep Clean